partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 ## Summary

 This RFC purposes the semantics for PartiQL core window clause and PartiQL syntactic sugar for using the SQL window function syntax.
-In this RFC, we introduce a PartiQL Core `WINDOWED` clause as a function that accepts a bag of binding tuples as input and uses a nested data-model — to express SQL's windowed table — to produce a bag of binding tuples as it's output.
+In this RFC, we introduce a PartiQL Core `WINDOWED` clause as a function that accepts a collection of binding tuples as input and uses a nested data-model — to express SQL's windowed table — to produce a bag of binding tuples as it's output.
-Next, we demonstrate how to perform operations over the produced binding tuple.
+Next, we demonstrate how to perform operations over the produced binding tuples.
 Finally, we show that PartiQL’s window function semantic is backward compatible to SQL.

 ## Motivation